Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Here's the members' debate on free speech.

-Now it is this one under which they're like, oh, though there were you know, here's Kemi Baden not giving her speech, and the room isn't half empty.
+Now, it is this one under which they're like, oh, there were, you know, here's Kemi Bade not giving her speech, and the room isn't half empty.

 A lot of those look like journalists.